facebookI Started Retirement Planning in Singapore at 25: Here’s How I Did It

 Also, retirement planning feels like a journey of charts, numbers, extrapolation and just… all things intimidating.
 And I’m not alone in thinking this.

 Although retirement is a top personal finance goal amongst Singapore consumers, only slightly more than 3 in 10 have a retirement plan in place.
-This is according to the latest findings from Manulife’s Asia Care Survey 2023, which dives into the financial priorities and concerns of consumers in Singapore.
+This is according to the findings from Manulife’s Asia Care Survey, which dives into the financial priorities and concerns of consumers in Singapore.

-FYI: The survey was conducted with 1,037 Singapore respondents aged 25 to 60 years old who either own insurance or intend to buy.
-Respondents were surveyed between end December 2022 – early January 2023.
+FYI, the survey was conducted with 1,037 Singapore respondents aged 25 to 60 who either own insurance or intend to buy it.
+Respondents were surveyed between the end of December 2022 and early January 2023.

 Source: Manulife